TryGhost/Ghost-CLI/README.md

 #### NOTE: This CLI is not designed to work with any Ghost versions < 1.0.0

+---

 ## Commands

 #### `ghost install [version]`

 Installs a particular version of Ghost.
 If no version is specified, the CLI will install the latest available version.

+###### `ghost install local`

+Running `ghost install local` is a quick way to set up a development version of ghost on your local environment.
+This can be useful for theme/adapter development.

+---

 ## Developers